CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning: Experiments

 \subsubsection{Reasoning Finetuning Settings}

-We validate CodePMP on reward models across two reasoning task types: mathematical and logical reasoning.
-The reward model is finetuned on corresponding preference datasets for each task.
-For mathematical reasoning, we use the MathShepherd-pair dataset, derived from MathShepherd~\citep{wang2023math}, and evaluate the model on a holdout test set to assess RM accuracy.

-Similarly, for logical reasoning, we use the ReClor-pair and LogiQA2.0-pair datasets, derived from ReClor~\citep{yu2020reclor} and LogiQA2.0~\citep{liu2023logiqa}, respectively.
-We train reward models on these datasets, with holdout test sets used to evaluate model accuracy.
-Dataset construction and finetuning hyperparameters are provided in Appendix~\ref{appendix:rm_datasets} and ~\ref{apendix:hyperparameters}.
+We evaluate CodePMP on mathematical and logical reasoning tasks using dedicated preference datasets.
+For mathematical reasoning, we finetune reward models on MathShepherd-pair dataset, derived from MathShepherd~\citep{wang2023math}, while logical reasoning models use ReClor-pair and LogiQA2.0-pair datasets, derived from ReClor~\citep{yu2020reclor} and LogiQA2.0~\citep{liu2023logiqa} respectively.
+Each model is finetuned on its corresponding training set and evaluated on its respective holdout test set for accuracy assessment.
+Implementation details for dataset construction and hyperparameters are provided in Appendix.